SkoolNotes/Taproot/21eng201/_KBe21eng201floPoetryCalypso.md

 ## most lines go together with the music, but some lines are far shorter / should be combined

 ## don\'t clash as much as I expected, the music gives the poem structure

+## eliza sanders: cheery music seems to make it even darker